section-engineering-education/engineering-education/content/articles/deploying-a-serverless-django-restapi-with-zappa-on-aws/index.md

 - Move on the permission and select *'Attach existing policies directly*.
 We will be accessing two policies.
 The first is '*IAMFullAccess*" This creates users for Lambda to be executed.
 The second is *'PowerUserAccess'* for creating API gateway and S3 bucket.
 Search for these policies and click on their boxes.
 - Skip Add tags, move to Review and create a user.

 *Successfully created!* We have also been supplied with an access key and secret access key.
-Download the *.csv file* which contains these keys, as these pieces of information will be lost when the page closes
+Download the *.csv file* which contains these keys, as these pieces of information will be lost when the page closes.

-Briefly, let us set up AWS on your console to utilize Zappa properly.

 ### Deploying with Zappa
 The first step is to install Zappa in our virtual environment: